daylinmorgan/task.mk/README.md

 Depends on `GNU Make`, obviously and `Python >=3.7`.

 Wait python?!?!, I'm not `pip` installing some package just to parse my makefile.
-I agree, so I've hacked together a file containing the bits of python we need with some tricks to run it.
+I agree, all you need is one file [`.task.mk`](./task.mk).
+You can automagically include it with just two additional lines to your `Makefile` (and probably one to your `.gitignore`) and your good to go.

 ## Setup